Disclaimer: This is sponsored content. All opinions and views are of UCHealth and does not reflect the same of KOAA.

-Rochelle says, “We have increased increased our total donors 200% from 2016.
-Our cardiac donors after death has increased by 300% and so far in 2018, we have had 48 organs transplanted, and that’s a 400% increase.
+Rochelle says, “We have increased our total donors by 200% from 2016.
+Our cardiac donors after death have increased by 300% and so far in 2018, we have had 48 organs transplanted, that’s a 400% increase.
 We have been very fortunate in our efforts because in 2018, we had fewer patients to refer.”

-The increased number has been a result of removing barriers in the system, and making sure difficult conversations are being had at appropriate times with families and loved ones when clinical standard are met.
+The increased number has been a result of removing barriers in the system and making sure difficult conversations are being had at appropriate times with families and loved ones when clinical standards are met.

 Rochelle says, “What we have done at the hospital is more at the time of death around opportunities to make sure the conversation can be had, and accurate information can be provided to people.”